mgeeky/Penetration-Testing-Tools/red-teaming/README.md

 - **`Create-Lnk.ps1`** - Uttertly simple script to create LNK files.
 Handy when one needs to create some dodgy shortcuts acting as yet another stage in code execution step.

-- **`delete-warning-div-macro.vbs`** - VBA Macro function to be used as a Social Engineering trick removing "Enable Content" warning message as the topmost floating text box with given name. ([gist](https://gist.github.com/mgeeky/9cb6acdec31c8a70cc037c84c77a359c))

 - **`Disable-Amsi.ps1`** - Tries to evade AMSI by leveraging couple of publicly documented techniqus, but in an approach to avoid signatured or otherwise considered harmful keywords.

 Using a hash-lookup approach when determining prohibited symbol names, we are able to avoid relying on blacklisted values and having them hardcoded within the script.
 This implementation iterates over all of the assemblies, their exposed types, methods and fields in order to find those that are required but by their computed hash-value rather than direct name.
 Since hash-value computation algorithm was open-sources and is simple to manipulate, the attacker becomes able to customize hash-lookup scheme the way he likes.